2019 Hyundai Elantra Trim Levels with Comparisons & Configurations.

 Hyundai gives you a total of six Elantra trims to pick from: SE, SEL, Value Edition, Eco, Limited, and Sport.
 Let's see which one of these trims fits you the best.

-Compare the 2019 Hyundai Elantra SE vs SEL Trim Levels.
+Compare the 2019 Hyundai Elantra SE vs SEL Trims.
 What is the difference?

 Looking to save some money?
 If so, take a strong look at the entry-level Elantra SE.
 This base model starts at a competitive $17,100.
 On the inside of the Elantra SE, you'll find the basics.
 The main features include a 5.0-inch infotainment display, a backup camera, and a six-speaker stereo system.
 Cloth upholstery surrounds the cabin.
 No advanced safety technologies come on this base model.